Golf has long been about making connections. That won't change in an LIV-PGA Tour world

 LIV was born in part out of Saudi Arabia’s bid to fulfill the “Vision 2030” initiative created by Crown Prince Mohammed bin Salman.
 The vision includes investing heavily in sports and entertainment in hopes of diversifying the country’s economy, and lessening its reliance on its massive oil reserves.

-The alliance between LIV and the PGA Tour has been met with skepticism and a raised eyebrow in most circles, including the U.S. Congress.
-As members of both tours gather at this week's British Open at Royal Liverpool, the leadership that put the deal together are hoping both the public and the players themselves will be able to strip away the sensitive politics — not easy, given Saudi Arabia's human rights abuses — and look at the bottom line.

-The fact that the pact was between two groups in a sport whose image is so closely aligned with the corporate world — witness those massive sponsor tents that ring the fairways at PGA Tour events — could be considered a case of sport imitating life.
+The fact that the pact was between two groups in a sport whose image is so closely aligned with the corporate world could be considered a case of sport imitating life.

-Last month's announcement appeared to come out of the blue — to the general public and in many cases, the golfers themselves.
-There was no paper trail.
-No leaks.
-Just a paradigm-altering decision reached quietly.
-Maybe too quietly.
-All of it symbolic of a game steeped in the culture of connections.

-While Gray can see the still-murky LIV-PGA partnership eventually working, she's unconcerned about it affecting people picking up the game.
-To her, most business professionals who play can draw a distinct line between their feelings about the top of the sport and the benefits and relationship-building that take place when an afternoon conference call turns into a friendly nine holes.

-Alisha Jernack certainly has.
-She began taking lessons about a decade ago not out of some deep-rooted calling but as a means to an end.
-In her 20s at the time, she couldn't help but notice the number of executives and managers at Mazars, the international audit, tax and advisory firm where she worked, who went out to the course together.
-There were conversations being had that she felt compelled to be a part of.
+Alisha Jernack began taking lessons in her 20s.
+She couldn't help but notice the number of executives and managers at Mazars, the international audit, tax and advisory firm where she worked, who went out to the course together.

-While the groups Jernack often plays with can still be male-dominated, she's noticed a slight shift in the demographics of late.
+While the groups Jernack often plays with can still be male-dominated, she's noticed a slight shift in the demographics.
 So has Ascher, who began organizing “Course Connection” outings at Montclair Golf Club about 10 years ago.
-The outings — about three to four a year — include instruction and a nine-hole scramble followed by a mixer.
-Ascher estimates the gender split is pretty equal, with interest among women “exploding” in recent years.
+The gender split is pretty equal, with interest among women “exploding” in recent years.

 “Women are seeing that, yeah, if the guys are doing it and they're making deals on the golf course, why can't I?”
 Ascher said.

 Women, however, face obstacles that men do not, particularly when it comes to child care.
-Gray has been an advocate for increasing opportunities for women to get involved with the game, something she believes can be done by having outings scheduled into the work day instead of after hours or on weekends.
-She notes, though, that women may need to adjust their mindset when they hop in a cart.
+Gray has been an advocate for increasing opportunities for women to get involved with the game, something she believes can be done by having outings scheduled into the work day instead of after hours.

-“Men tend to network with people who can help them,” Gray said.
-“They are more strategic and utilitarian.
-Women are more true to self.
-They tend to network with people they like.”

 Branch, who holds the post of diversity and belonging leader at the school, bumped into Michael Packard, foundation director of PGA REACH New England, at an analytics conference a couple of years ago.
 A light-bulb moment followed.

-More than 30 students representing 11 countries participated in an inaugural event last fall that included instruction from teaching professionals and analysis of their golf swings.
-It also gave them a chance to talk to alumni who believe being around the game made a direct impact in their lives — alumni like Bowie, 51, who was managing chemical gas systems at Texas Instruments in the late 1990s when he was introduced to golf.
+More than 30 students participated in an inaugural event last fall that gave them a chance to talk to alumni who believe being around the game made a direct impact in their lives — alumni like Bowie, 51, who was at Texas Instruments in the late 1990s when he was introduced to golf.
 The facilitators?
 A group of managers, most of whom, like Bowie, were Black.

 “I was like, ‘golf'?
 I’m from Alabama, I grew up playing football and basketball and baseball,'" Bowie says.